Sober Living Homes

 Here are some helpful things to consider when ensuring your potential sober home is safe and effective:

-• Is the house itself safe?
-You should be allowed to tour the home before signing any paperwork or committing.
-Look for signs of neglect, such as water damage, broken appliances, damaged walls, flooring, etc. House safety also includes some of the house rules.
+- Is the house itself safe?
+You should be allowed to tour the home before signing any paperwork or committing to it.
+Look for signs of neglect, such as water damage, broken appliances, damaged walls, flooring, etc. House safety also includes some house rules.
 Some vital safety concerns include:

-• Is the paperwork process organized?
-Organizational management may not seem important, but the administrative part of the sober living process can tell you a great deal about the safety and legitimacy of a facility.
-The sober living home should NOT offer a free stay or allow you to check-in without having you complete paperwork.
+- Is the paperwork process organized?
+Organizational management may not seem important, but the administrative part of the sober living process can tell you a great deal about a facility’s safety and legitimacy.
+The sober living home should NOT offer a free stay or allow you to check in without having you complete paperwork.

 Lack of administrative attention suggests that the facility may not be well-run or legitimate, which could put your sobriety at risk.